-There are almost 100 output graphs available in En-ROADS.
-They show data from different parts of the global energy and climate system, and update as you move sliders within En-ROADS.
+There are over 100 output graphs available in En-ROADS.
+They show data from different parts of the global energy and climate system, and they update as you move sliders within En-ROADS.

-Select graphs – When you first open En-ROADS, you see the two default graphs.
+A. Select graphs – When you first open En-ROADS, you see the two default graphs.
 You can select from the full list of graphs by clicking the title of the left or right graph.
-You can also select from the Graphs menu from the top toolbar.
+You can also select from the Graphs menu in the top toolbar.